How to Extend Your MEXT Scholarship

 • Embassy Recommended MEXT Scholarship Students may select up to two universities that they would like to enroll in for the next degree level.

-Non-PGP: Bachelor’s Degree Student Bachelor’s Degree Student Master’s Degree (including professional degree programs) or Doctoral Degree, in the case of a 6-year undergraduate program in medicine, dentistry, pharmacy, or veterinary studies
+Bachelor’s Degree Student Master’s Degree, Professional Degree, or Doctoral Degree (in the case of a 6-year undergraduate program in medicine, dentistry, pharmacy, or veterinary studies)

 • Embassy Recommended MEXT Scholarship Students may select up to two universities that they would like to enroll in for the next degree level.